 Patient narratives, family dynamics and psychosocial issues are what drew Eleanor to genetic counseling initially and brought her back to working directly with patients again.
 She is also passionate about the potential for genetic testing to have a meaningful impact on public health.
 She is an avid supporter of the CDC’s Office of Public Health Genomics (OPHG) and its goal to integrate appropriate testing for Hereditary Breast/Ovarian Cancer Syndrome, Lynch Syndrome, and Familial Hypercholesterolemia into public health practice.
 She is also passionate about working with physicians to help them incorporate clinically relevant genetic testing into their practices to meet these public health goals.

 Eleanor is a member of the National Society of Genetic Counselors and the former Treasurer of the New York State Genetics Task Force.
-She is also a member of the Admissions Committee for The Joan H. Marks Graduate Program in Human Genetics at Sarah Lawrence College, where she is also currently a Thesis Advisor.
+She is also a former member of the Admissions Committee for The Joan H. Marks Graduate Program in Human Genetics at Sarah Lawrence College, where she is also currently a Thesis Advisor.
 Eleanor grew up in Olympia, WA as one of five siblings and has 10 nieces and nephews (the genetic equivalent of five children).
-She lives in Brooklyn, NY with her husband.
+She lives in Brooklyn, NY with her husband and son.